purple-panda/cookie-session/README.md

 A string which will be used as single key if `keys` is not provided.

+##### saveUnchanged

+A boolean indicating whether to save a new cookie even if the session is unchanged, defaults to `false`.

 ##### Cookie Options

 Other options are passed to `cookies.get()` and `cookies.set()` allowing you